 Unfortunately, before I can probe any further, I hear something—mumbled, frantic, distant.
 "Shit, shit, shit."

-I watch the non-present version of Three as she continues clawing at the floor ruthlessly.
+I watch the version of Three from a different time as she continues clawing at the floor ruthlessly.
 I can't help the look of surprise on my face when she finally begins to make a dent, though.
 My eyes widen in shock as I watch the tiled floor crumble under her desperate scratching, and the way in which it does so throws me for a loop.
-The laws of gravity and even the integrity of the tile are nonexistent with the way it falls apart under her touch.
-They splinter in a way that defies logic, crumbling like brittle crackers, soft like sand.
-It shouldn't be happening—tiles don't break like that.
+It defies the laws of gravity and even the integrity of the tile with the way it falls apart under her touch.
+It's breaks like a cracker or a carrot would, but it has the consistency and texture of sand.

-As soon as the villain has the futuristic, almost alien earpiece on, the device melds with her ear, blending so seamlessly with her face that I might have missed it if I hadn't been watching so closely.
-It practically becomes a part of her.
-If I hadn't seen her dig it out and put it on, I would have no idea the device was present to begin with.
+As soon as the villain has the futuristic earpiece on, it molds to her face.
+It blends in, practically becomes a part of her.
+If I didn't see her dig it out and put it on, I would have no idea the device was present to begin with.

 "Look, I've done...
 I've done everything.
 They're always listening, I can't—"

 Three must be cut off by a voice on the other end, because she stops speaking abruptly.
-I walk around the room so that I'm closer to the scene, but even when I kneel on the floor beside this version of Three, I can't hear anything.
+I walk around the room so that I'm closer to the scene, but even when I kneel on the floor beside this version of Three, I can't hear the voice on the other end.

-I begin to wonder if this girl is a fucking time traveler or something.
-This technology is insane.
+I begin to wonder if this girl is a time traveler or something.
+Sorry, but this technology is insane.
 I've never seen anything like it.
+She must have military ties or something, I don't know.
+That's the only thing I can think of.

 "I know, I'm not.
 I'll get out, I promise."
-The words fall out of her mouth in a rush.
 Okay, it's difficult to tell what she's talking about or who she's talking to in the context of the conversation.
 However, I think I caught that.
 She wants to escape, and if she's making promises, she's likely quite confident in her ability to do so.

-"I promise," she repeats to the person, an expression of determination on her face, lips pursed.
+"I promise," she tells the person, an expression of determination on her face, lips pursed.
 "I've done it before, I'll do it again.
 One and Two can fuck off, they've always thought they were better than me."

 There's visible confidence in her demeanor, and it's quite a contrast to the girl I'm in the presence of now.
 As I study the colors and the lighting, I'm able to figure out that this interaction is from the past, though quite recent.
 The police must've assumed she was talking to herself when she was having this conversation.
 They must think she's crazy.

-I wonder how much she's said that they've written off under the assumption she's insane or in shock or something.
+I wonder how much she's said that they've written off under the assumption she's crazy or in shock or something.

 These people are really careful.
 I've always known that, but I'm practically being slapped in the face with it at the moment.
 If I didn't have my ability, if I couldn't see through time, I'd have likely written her off just like everyone else.